John T. Tuck Public School3365 Spruce Avenue, Burlington, ON L7N 1J7T: 905-637-3881 F: 905-637-6206

 JK and new to SK students will receive their bus information by mail.
 You can view the route, times, and other busing information online at www.haltonbus.ca.
 On the first day of school, students will be given a bus tag with the students' bus stop outlined on the tag, indicating their pick up and drop off locations, as well as their bus colour.

 Parents are asked to wait on the blacktop for their child to be dismissed from their classroom or pen.
-It is very important that parents arrive around dismissal time since kindergarten students can become very anxious when parents arrive later than 3:45 p.m., and also to ensure we can clear the area for when our school buses need to get through for the Grades 1-8 students.
+It is very important that parents arrive around dismissal time since kindergarten students can become very anxious when parents arrive later than 3:40 p.m.

 During the course of the school year, it is inevitable that children become ill with colds, flu and other childhood ailments.
 As quickly as these can spread among the members of your family, they also spread throughout the classroom.
 An ill child is unable to learn in the classroom setting and will recuperate more quickly if given the opportunity to rest at home.
 Consequently, please do not send your child to school if she/he is ill.